Storware/vprotect-manual/deployment/installation-using-ansible-playbook.md

 # Installation using Ansible playbook

-You can install complete vProtect solution using the following 2 roles, available on Ansible Galaxy:
+You can install a complete vProtect solution using the following 2 roles, available on Ansible Galaxy:

 * vProtect Server: [https://galaxy.ansible.com/xe0nic/ansible\_vprotect\_server](https://galaxy.ansible.com/xe0nic/ansible_vprotect_server)
 * vProtect Node: [https://galaxy.ansible.com/xe0nic/ansible\_vprotect\_node](https://galaxy.ansible.com/xe0nic/ansible_vprotect_node)

+This approach installs a server and one or more nodes on remote hosts and generates SSL certificate based on the server hostname.
+The end result should be the same as RPM-based installation without a staging setup.
+Configuration \(such as backup destination definition or hypervisor connectivity\) still needs to be done after installation.
+You also can add more nodes in the future if necessary.

 ## Prerequisites

 You need to prepare CentOS/RHEL 8 minimal for vProtect \(both roles can be installed on the same or different hosts\).
+Ansible control host should have Ansible installed, so that it uses Python 3.x.

 This example assumes that you have `root` access to this host and you have configured your Ansible to connect with SSH public-keys to your host.
 For example: